 Trust in digital infrastructures is crucial, and cybersecurity should be a priority on national and international agendas.
 In two reports, we examined the role that computer security incident response teams (CSIRTs) – teams of technical experts that protect network and systems security – play in national and international cybersecurity policy.
 Given their increasing prominence, we urged decision-makers to keep CSIRTs out of politics, and Germany specifically to establish an independent national team.

-Building on our research on CSIRTs, we are wrote a study for the German Federal Foreign Office on how to support cybersecurity capacity building (CCB) more broadly.
+Building on our research on CSIRTs, we wrote a study for the German Federal Foreign Office on how to support cybersecurity capacity building (CCB) more broadly.
 CCB is crucial to mitigating the negative cross-border externalities of increasing connectivity and maximizing the benefits of ICT-led development.
 We argue that Germany and its partners need to act to transform cybersecurity from an afterthought into an integral part of expanding connectivity.

 Individuals should not be overlooked when it comes to safeguarding online security and privacy.
 “Obscure Me: A Toolbox For Online Privacy” aims to empower users.
 It provides an introduction to threats that users encounter online as well as hands-on solutions that can help each of us protect our information.